 We can lose our wits when sin’s grip entangles us.
 We forget that a few minutes of pleasure isn’t worth the cost – sometimes a lifetime of sorrow.
 We’d be wise to ask ourselves, “Is there anything that will bring us more satisfaction than purity (a life free from the control of sin)?”
 I pray our answer will always be …

 No. There is absolutely no substitute for purity.
 None at all.

 What about you?

-- Does James 1:14-15 cause you to rethink some of your choices?
+- Does reading James 1:14-15 make you want to rethink some of your choices?